ryanklee/think-taink/docs/domain_model_and_research_summary.md

 ## 1. System Overview

-The AI Behavioral Experiment Testbed is a sophisticated platform designed for conducting complex behavioral and psychological experiments with AI agents.
-It focuses on studying the interactions between different behavioral trait bundles (roles) and provides researchers with a flexible, scalable environment for designing, executing, and analyzing experiments in AI behavior and collaboration.
+The AI Behavioral Experiment Testbed is a sophisticated platform for conducting complex behavioral and psychological experiments with AI agents.
+It focuses on studying interactions between different behavioral trait bundles (roles) and provides a flexible, scalable environment for designing, executing, and analyzing experiments in AI behavior and collaboration.

-This system is modeled using Unified Modeling Language (UML) and follows Domain-Driven Design (DDD) principles to ensure a clear and consistent representation of the domain.
+This system follows Domain-Driven Design (DDD) principles and is modeled using Unified Modeling Language (UML) to ensure a clear and consistent representation of the domain.

-### 1.1 UML Class Diagram
+### 1.1 Core Components (UML Class Diagram)

 ```mermaid
 classDiagram